preeves-splunk/pla1750b/module_1/Module 1 Ingest Actions.md

 index=purchases sourcetype=web_purchases
 ```

-Notice that the `credit_card` values are now redacted, and that only the last 4 digits of the credit card number are in the events.
+Notice that the `credit_card` values are now redacted from events in the past few minutes  (when the ingest actions rules started taking effect), and that only the last 4 digits of the credit card number are in the events.

 ![Splunk Cloud search results of index=purchases sourcetype=web_purchases with the search highlighted in red redacted credit card numbers in the events highlighted in green](https://github.com/preeves-splunk/pla1750b/blob/main/module_1/5_3.png?raw=true)